 For us at NDHGO, we have inculcated Vocal for local, and our free online store builder platform has provided local vendors and shops to sell their products online and promote themselves to get business.

 We offer opportunities to local vendors to connect with us and create their online store and sell their products for free in simple steps and help them secure their regular offline and new online customers.
 In this marketplace, they can connect customers, satisfy them with their products, and gain more revenue and customers.

-With the increase in digital shopping or shopping from home with your convenience, this platform provides rescue and support to offline vendors or sellers to keep their businesses continue digitally.
+With the increase in digital shopping or shopping from home with your convenience, this platform (an NDHGO free store builder without any website ) provides rescue and support to offline vendors or sellers to keep their businesses continue digitally.

 Consumers are no longer attending malls and retail centres as a result of their dread of the epidemic.
 Instead, the emphasis is on visiting stores in their immediate area.
 Consumers nowadays are only purchasing required things or have a list of items they wish to acquire, resulting in a decrease in impulsive purchases.

 On the other hand, some municipal institutions are facing severe problems.
 We are a country with limited financial resources and cash flows.